Pregnancy week 41: Your week by week pregnancy guide

-- Your baby’s endocrine system, which is in charge of hormones, is getting ready for birth.
+- At pregnancy week 41, your baby’s endocrine system, which is in charge of hormones, is getting ready for birth.
 (During his/her birth, he/she will produce the largest amount of stress hormones in his/her life.
 Don’t be frightened!
-These hormones are meant to help him adjust to life outside better.)
+These hormones are meant to help him/her adjust to life outside better.)

 - A slowdown in foetal activity is usually an indication that your baby has reached full size and is now too cramped to move around.

 - By 41 weeks, you may go into natural labour.
 Signs to look out for include: your water breaking (clear liquid that does not stop flowing even if you do Kegel exercise–not to be confused with urine which is yellowish), discharge of blood-tinged mucus, and regular and frequent contractions (not to be confused with Braxton Hicks).

 - Until then, you may experience frequent urination, pelvic pains, nesting instincts, haemorrhages, and diarrhoea.

 - Stay near bathrooms—your baby’s big size puts a lot of pressure on your bladder.

 - Give your body a break; relax in a warm tub or pool.
 Water counteracts gravity thus giving you more comfort during the remainder of your pregnancy.

 - Relax (or do your very best to).
 You may have passed 40 weeks but that doesn’t necessarily mean that your baby is overdue.
 Miscalculation of the time of conception causes 70 percent of post-term pregnancies.

-- If you haven't discussed induced labour with your doctor yet, do so now.
-But know that if your cervix is not ready for labour, your doctor may use of hormones to 'ripen' it before inducing.
-Drugs such as Oxytocin may be used to jump start contractions.
+- If you haven’t discussed induced labour with your doctor yet, do so now.
+But know that if your cervix is not ready for labour, your doctor may use of hormones to ‘ripen’ it before inducing.
+Doctor may suggest using drugs such as Oxytocin to jump start contractions.